She was sexually assaulted within months of coming out. She isn't alone.

 • Lack of employment opportunities (in many states, anti-LGBT laws in enable legal discrimination in hiring and in the workplace)

 Myths about LGBTQ people are also important to understanding the disproportionate rates of violence, Houser said.
-For example, 46% of bisexual women have been raped, compared to 17% of heterosexual women and 13% of lesbians, according the CDC.
+For example, 46 percent of bisexual women have been raped, compared to 17 percent of heterosexual women and 13 percent of lesbians, according the CDC.

 "Bisexuality is seen as a curiosity, and the way it is oftentimes presented, especially in pornographic connotations, is constantly willing, like you don’t say no to anyone," Houser said.
 "I think you end up ... running the risk of men in particular making assumptions about not being turned down and feeling entitled. ...
 If we’re going to fetishize sexual assault against bisexual people or trans people and turn it into entertainment, we’re going to have a hard time taking it seriously."